jnsgruk/traefik-rock/README.md

 ## Broken things

-- [ ] Start traefik as non-root user using Pebble
 - [ ] Cannot set an entrypoint
 - [ ] Cannot set labels
 - [ ] Override the `go` plugin install to avoid clobbering `/bin`